chinedufn/landon/README.md

 ## Contributing

-Please open issues explaining your intended use case and let's see if we should or shouldn't make `blender-exporter` support it.
+Please open issues explaining your intended use case and let's see if we should or shouldn't make `landon` support it.

 Also feel free to open issues with any questions / thoughts that you have!